Code-Institute-Submissions/KarolSU96-PP2/README.md

 1. Go to project's direcotry on Github.
 2. Click on "Settings".
 3. Scroll to the "GitHub Pages".
-4. Select Main as "Source"
+4. Select Main as "Source".
 5. Click save.
 6. The site link will be generated after a few minutes.

+## Design

+The website has simple design that helps it's users focus on the tasks.
+It uses the "Bitter" font imported from Google Fonts to provide good readability on screens and elegant style.
+Background color of the body is a soft peach which creates a warm and inviting atmosphere for the user.
+The header includes the title and a image from Flaticon in high resolution which looks aesthetically pleasing.
+The main section is styled with rounded corners and a delicate background for clean looks.
+The footer is fixed to the bottom of the page and contains link to my Github Page and takes the users to the Credit section.
+Icons from the Font Awesome are utilized to enchance the visual applear.

 ## Bugs:

-- Throughout the developlent process I struggled with delete function.
+Throughout the developlent process I struggled with delete function.
 Somehow my approach wasnt working or was not consistent.
 I figured out that it there must be someting going on with the icon, after carefully examining the page with Pesticide Chrome excension.
 I managed to find a thread on stack https://stackoverflow.com/questions/60692659/icon-makes-the-button-not-clickable and changed the pointer-events property to none.
--

 ## Credits: